 If Agile is so good, why do we constrain it to software projects?

 When we talk about Agile, we tend to think about software projects.
-Indeed, the oft-referenced Agile Manifesto is not actually a manifesto for all Agilists - its full and correct title is “The Manifesto for Agile Software Development".
+Indeed, the oft-referenced Agile Manifesto is not actually a manifesto for all Agilists.
+Its full and correct title is “The Manifesto for Agile Software Development.”

 Marketing and Agile are a match made in heaven.
-The rise of social media has changed the landscape for marketeers and marketing departments are scrambling to find ways of working that allow them to be fast (yet predictable), transparent (yet adaptable).
-Agile Marketeers have even gone to the effort of creating their own variation of the Manifesto, declaring that they value:
+And many teams are already adopting agile marketing.
+The rise of social media has changed the landscape for marketers.
+Marketing departments are scrambling to find ways of working that allow them to be fast (yet predictable), transparent (yet adaptable).
+Agile Marketers have even gone to the effort of creating their own Marketing Manifesto, declaring that they value:

 Responding to change over following a plan

-Many small experiments over a few large bets
+Many small experiments over a few large bets.